-Starting in May, traps will be set up at priority host locations, considering both host preference and high-risk areas like airports, railways, and transit hubs.
+Starting in May, approximately 50 traps will be set up at priority host locations, considering both host preference and high-risk areas like airports, railways, and transit hubs.
 Traps will be checked bi-weekly until September, with removal scheduled by September 30.
-California Department of Food and Agriculture will fund initial deployment and servicings.
-District funds will cover trap servicings and removal from July through September 2024.
+District funds will cover deployment, trap servicings, and removal from July through September 2025.